To be attached to and form part of the Canadian Team Penning 2010 (CTCPA) General Rules and Regulations

 DUTIES OF OFFICERS

-The Vice-President shall, in the absence or disability of the President, perform the duties and exercise the powers of the President and shall perform such other duties as shall from time to time be imposed upon him by the Board of Directors.
+The Vice-President shall, in the absence or disability of the President, perform the duties and exercise the powers of the President and shall perform such other duties as shall from time to time be imposed upon them by the Board of Directors.

 The Treasurer shall have the custody of the funds and securities of the Corporation and shall keep full and accurate accounts of all assets, liabilities, receipts and disbursements of the Corporation in the books belonging to the Corporation and shall deposit all monies, securities and other valuable effects in the name and to the credit of the Corporation in such chartered bank or trust company, or, in the case of securities as may be designated by the Board of Directors from time to time.
-He shall disburse the funds of the Corporation as may be directed by proper authority taking vouchers for such regular meeting of the Board of Directors, or whenever they may require it, an accounting of all the transactions and a statement of the financial position of the Corporation.
-He shall also perform such other duties as may from time to time be directed by the Board of Directors.
+They shall disburse the funds of the Corporation as may be directed by proper authority taking vouchers for such regular meeting of the Board of Directors, or whenever they may require it, an accounting of all the transactions and a statement of the financial position of the Corporation.
+They shall also perform such other duties as may from time to time be directed by the Board of Directors.

 The Secretary may be empowered by the Board of Directors, to carry on the affairs of the Corporation generally under the supervision of the officers thereof and shall attend all meetings and act as clerk thereof and record all votes and minutes of all proceedings in the books to be kept for that purpose.
-He shall give or cause to be given notice of all meetings of the members and of the Board of Directors, and shall perform such other duties as may be prescribed by the Board of Directors or President, under whose supervision he shall be.
+They shall give or cause to be given notice of all meetings of the members and of the Board of Directors, and shall perform such other duties as may be prescribed by the Board of Directors or President, under whose supervision he shall be.

 The duties of all other officer of the Corporation shall be such as the terms of their engagement call for or the Board of Directors requires of them.